ideal for hedging and screening purposes

 Elaeagnus ebbingei

 The “Oleaster” is a tough evergreen shrub with green leaves that have small silver spots and silvery-white undersides, creating a silver-green shimmering effect.
-Growing at about 30cm per year, it makes an ideal subject for an evergreen hedge from 1 to 4m tall which unusually produces its highly scented flowers in the autumn followed by orange berries in the spring.
+Growing at about 30cm per year, it makes an ideal subject for an evergreen hedge from 1 to 4 meters tall which unusually produces its highly scented flowers in the autumn followed by orange berries in the spring.
 Extremely resilient to maritime exposure and fairly drought tolerant.
-Trim in Autumn.
+Trim in autumn.

 Elaeagnus ebbingei